vvshard/just-bun/README.md

 For portability, templates import funcs.ts at a relative path.
 But in newly created recipe files based on them, this path will be replaced with the actual absolute one.

-##### mainupdate/ folder

-Used to update main.js using `jb -u` command.
-The search paths for the "just_bun-asm" update package are specified in mainupdate\tsconfig.json.
-If you want to prevent accidental updating of main.js, then delete / rename this directory.

 ## Unpleasant features of Bun Shell and ways to work around them